Goto main content

 6. Youth Space

-Free and accessible, this space will allow children under the age of 12 to be safely cared for while their parents participate in the event's activities.
-Supervised by youth workers from the Trois-Rivières Native Friendship Center (CAATR), it will offer a warm, respectful, and safe environment conducive to play, creativity, and the well-being of young children.
+Free and accessible, this space will allow children under the age of 12 to be safely looked after while their parents participate in the event's activities.
+It will offer a warm, respectful and safe environment conducive to play, creativity and the well-being of young children.

 Registration